the-alchemist88/Cpp_helper_codes/Templates/templates&type_deduction.md

 ```
 ## Template Argument Deduction(TAD)

-Auto type deduction and TAD is the same with one exception (std::initializer_list).
+Auto type deduction and TAD work very similarly with one exception (std::initializer_list).
 In auto type deduction, type deduction is made for the keyword **auto**, not for the variable name itself.
 Thus, reference and pointer declarators must be taken into account separately.
 In general, there are three cases:

 1) `auto x = expr;`	-->	cv qualifiers and refs drop.
 Array and function decay occur.
 Equivalent function template is:
    ```